tokio-rs/website/content/tokio/topics/tracing-next-steps.md

 provides the OpenTelemetry SDK for Rust, and is what we will be using for this tutorial.

-In this tutorial, we will be setting up mini-redis[^1] to send data to [Jaeger](https://www.jaegertracing.io/), which is a UI for visualizing traces.
+In this tutorial, we will be setting up mini-redis to send data to [Jaeger](https://www.jaegertracing.io/), which is a UI for visualizing traces.

 To run an instance of Jaeger, you can use Docker: